Spiked or spikeless shoes that are lightweight, have a snug fit, and ample cushioning necessary for up to 3.1 miles (5 km).

 These shoes have spikes placed in the forefoot and rearfoot.
-They usually have strap for lockdown and midfoot
+They usually have strap for lockdown and midfoot support.

 Includes sprints, mid distance, long distance, hurdles and relays.
 Track shoes for running events are either stiff or